By Ted Lipien

-It may, therefore, never be known what exact effect the Russian interference had on the 2016 U.S. election outcome, if any, in the key American states, but the Russians did not do anything new or different in 2016 that they had not done may times before using propaganda and disinformation to target the United States.
-While not engaging in disinformation defined as promoting deliberate lies or half-truths, the U.S. also has tried to influence political developments in the Soviet Union since the early 1950s and now in Russia, using RFE, RL, and VOA broadcasts.
+It may, therefore, never be known what exact effect the Russian interference had on the 2016 U.S. election outcome, if any, in the key American states.
+Still, the Russians did not do anything new or different in 2016 that they had not done many times before using propaganda and disinformation to target the United States.
+While not engaging in disinformation, defined as promoting deliberate lies or half-truths, the U.S. has tried to influence political developments in the Soviet Union since the early 1950s and now in Russia, using RFE, RL, and VOA broadcasts.

 During World War II, the Voice of America did not broadcast in Russian in order not to offend Stalin.
 VOA broadcasts in the late 1940s continued to cover up some of his major crimes, such as the Soviet mass murder of thousands of Polish officers in Katyń in 1940, but later broadcasts, especially by Radio Free Europe and Radio Liberty, included disclosures of secret documents, such as Nikita Khrushchev’s speech to the 20th Congress of the Communist Party of the Soviet Union in 1956 about Stalin’s brutal rule.
 Revelations of torture of prisoners by the communist authorities were also highlighted in some 140 Radio Free Europe interviews with Józef Światło, a high-ranking official in the Ministry of Public Security who defected to the West in 1953 from Poland.
 5

-Ukrainian and Russian speaking voters in the United States (the languages are similar and the soundtrack was in English) are known to be among the VOA’s audience on the Internet.
+Ukrainian and Russian-speaking voters in the United States (the languages are similar, and the soundtrack was in English) are known to be among the VOA’s audience on the Internet.
 VOA is also known to target anyone capable of understanding foreign languages.
-VOA does it with Facebook boosting ads which are paid for by all U.S. taxpayers, including Trump and Sanders supporters.
+VOA does it with Facebook boosting ads paid for by all U.S. taxpayers, including Trump and Sanders supporters.
 7

-The video was eventually removed by VOA from Facebook, but its impact and the impact of similar one-sided, pro-Clinton VOA reports on U.S. voters has not been yet fully assessed.
+The video was eventually removed by VOA from Facebook, but its impact and the impact of similar one-sided, pro-Clinton VOA reports on U.S. voters have not yet been fully assessed.
 It is doubtful that it can be accurately assessed now after so much time has passed.

 Main article for “How Voice of America Censored Solzhenitsyn” Cold War Radio Museum Exhibit in November 2017: